SAP-samples/ui5-typescript-tutorial/exercises/ex2/README.md

 			this.setModel(model);
 	```

-	> **Remark** if the URL does not work, you can use this one instead, which contains a static copy of the data: https://sap-samples.github.io/ui5-typescript-tutorial/backup_data/states.json
+	> **Remark:** if the URL does not work, you can use this one instead, which contains a static copy of the data: https://sap-samples.github.io/ui5-typescript-tutorial/backup_data/states.json

 	Even though the class `JSONModel` is not yet available within the file, TypeScript knows that it exists and suggests it, as soon as you typed `new JSON`.
 Selecting it from the list will not only complete the written code, but also add the required `import` statement at the top of the file.